mist64/cbmbus_doc/3 Commodore DOS.md

 | USER           | `U0>L`_flag_                                          | Large REL file support on/off   |

 ## Status Codes

+Finally, here is some more information on the status codes and messages the unit sends through command channel.

 The first decimal digit encodes the category of the error.